-Our event this weekend was at Brunswick Mesa lanes.
-This was the first event of our 2018 Summer Circuit and the event had a great turnout with 101 entries (67 qualifying entries and 34 economy parlay), 29 cashers and 1 in 3.5 cash ratio and paid out over $4,500.00 in main and side event prize funds.
-The players bowled on a very difficult 40ft PBA Bear oil pattern that had some of the lowest scores of the season.
-The pattern allowed players to play from any angle, but the key was trying to make high quality shots and to make your spares.
-There were quite a few people who thought that the scores would maybe go up the last squad as the lanes would have some more play on them by then.
+Our event this weekend was changed from AMF Peoria to Brunswick Via Linda on short notice.
+We apologize to some of the bowlers that weren’t aware of the venue change, but we still did have a nice little turnout!
+We had 71 total entries (53 qualifying & 18 economy parlay), with 22 cashers, a 1 in 3.3 cash ratio and a payout of over $3,650.00 in main and side event prize funds.
+The players bowled on a very difficult 40ft Bear oil pattern that had some of the lowest scores of the season.
+The pattern allowed players to play from any angle, but the key was trying to make high quality shots and then pick your spares.
+There were quite a few people who thought that the scores would maybe go up for the last squad as the lanes would have some more play on them by then.
 However, this didn’t happen at all, as the cut score stayed pretty much the same in all three divisions from squad 1 to squad 3.

-Our event this weekend was at AMF Chandler lanes.
-The event drew 94 total entries (63 qualifying & 31 parlays), had 24 cashers, a 1 in 3.9 cash ratio and paid out over $4,400.00 in main and side event prize funds!
-The players bowled on the PBA 52ft Badger oil pattern that had matched up well with some bowlers to produce some very high scores on the fresh and then scoring increased on the next squad.
-Most players were playing straight at the headpin or just left of 3rd arrow and it seemed that the players that could control their ball speeds or had a higher rev rate faired the best throughout the day.
+Our event this weekend was at AMF Union Hill lanes.
+The event drew 56 total entries (45 qualifying & 11 parlays), had 18 cashers, a 1 in 3.1 cash ratio and paid out over $3,200.00 in main and side event prize funds!
+The players bowled on the 48ft Eiffel Tower oil pattern that had matched up well with some bowlers to produce some very high scores on the fresh.
+Most players were playing straight at the headpin or just left of 3rd arrow and it seemed that the players that could control their ball speeds or had a higher rev rate did well throughout the day.
 It was a quirky pattern and was a change of pace for the regulars who haven’t bowled on a long pattern in a while.